Launch Configuration

 |

-You can reduce operating costs by deleting unused Launch Configurations.
-However, deleting a Launch Configuration may immediately stop the operating service, so you should consider the impact of stopping the service before proceeding with the deletion.
+Deleting unused Launch Configurations can reduce operational costs.
+However, terminating a Launch Configuration may cause running services to stop immediately, so you should carefully consider the impact of service interruption before proceeding with the termination.

 - Click the Launch Configuration menu.
-It moves to the Launch Configuration list page.
+Go to the Launch Configuration List page.

-- After deletion is complete, check that the resource has been deleted on the Launch Configuration list page.
+- After deletion is complete, verify on the Launch Configuration List page that the resource has been removed.